 10 Signs It Is An MLM Scam

-10 Ways to Spot a Multi-Level Marketing Scam
+10 Ways to Spot an MLM Multi-Level Marketing Scam

-The sordid details of her story aren’t as important as the lessons she learned from the brutal experience.
-The reality is direct sales is a viable way to start a home business quickly and affordably.
+Of all the home business startup options, the most feared and misunderstood is network marketing or MLM (multilevel marketing).
+The reality is direct sales (of which networking marketing and MLM are a part of) is a viable way to start a home business quickly and affordably.
 But like all other facets of life, there are shysters and it's up to you to research and do your due diligence when investigating an opportunity.
+The challenge for you, is to know the signs of a scam.

 1) No or low-quality product or service

 There are many red flags that should warn you away from a business or financial opportunity, but the biggest is a lack of a product.
 Programs that push recruiting over the sales of a product or service might be a pyramid scheme.
-If a company isn’t focused on acquiring more customers to buy its products, but rather it's interested in "building a team" or membership of sales reps, consider it a red flag.
-The foundation of any good MLM business is about getting products and service to end consumers.
+If a company isn’t focused on acquiring more customers to buy its products, but rather it's interested entirely in "building a team" or membership of sales reps, consider it a red flag.

 2) Outrageous & Unfounded Product Claims